Trench (album): Concept and music

 Trench continues the band's exploration of themes surrounding insecurity, faith, suicide, and mental health, prominent themes on Twenty One Pilots' previous albums.
 The album was formed around the conceptual world of "Trench", created by Joseph and represented through the album's accompanying marketing and music videos.

-Much of the album and its marketing material discusses the city of "Dema".
-Dema, literally meaning "Tower of Silence", is a fictional location set inside of Trench that draws its name from Zoroastrianism.
+Much of the album and its marketing material discusses the city of "Dema", a fictional location set within Trench that draws its name from dakhma, or "Tower of Silence", in Zoroastrianism.
 In that religion, Towers of Silence were used to dispose of dead bodies by having vultures eat the corpses.
 The band explained on Reddit that they were inspired by the "sad and intriguing concept of a dying religion... the reason it was dying was something they could never control: The lack of the vultures needed to carry out their theology.
-Something so natural and logical can get in the way of your religion."
+Something so natural and logistical can get in the way of your religion."

 Trench's city, Dema, is ruled by nine "bishops", whose names are Nico (full name Nicolas Bourbaki, based on a collective pseudonym of a group of mainly French mathematicians), Andre, Lisden, Keons, Reisdro, Sacarver, Nills, Vetomo, and Listo.
 The chief bishop, Nico, was revealed by Joseph to be Blurryface, the personification of his insecurities from their previous album of the same name.
 Other characters involved are part of a group who call themselves the "Banditos", whose aim is to liberate the people of Dema.
 They adopt the color yellow, specifically 0xFCE300, which the bishops are unable to see, instead seeing it as grey.

-The album, like Twenty One Pilots' previous records, contains many different genres of music, including alternative rock, alternative hip hop, pop rock, electronic rock, R&B, reggae, electropop and rap rock.
+The album, like Twenty One Pilots' previous records, contains many different genres of music, including alternative rock, rap rock, electropop. pop rock, R&B, trip hop, and reggae.
 It opens with the alternative and hard rock song containing progressive rock and nu metal hooks, "Jumpsuit".
-Lyrically it is about dealing with Tyler Joseph's insecurities.
+Lyrically it is about dealing with Joseph's insecurities.
 It was described by Rolling Stone as having "distorted bass guitar, crisp drumming and dark washes of synth" with Joseph's vocals building from "a near-whisper to a full-throated scream, to an atmospheric falsetto."
 The song's outro merges into the next track, "Levitate", a minimalist rap rock track.
 "Morph" is a fusion of jazz, rock, rap, and reggae.
 It explores the themes of life after death and references the leading bishop, Nico.
 The song has been compared to artists such as Khalid, the Prodigy, Beck and DJ Shadow.
 The following track, "My Blood", is an indie pop and rock song about remaining loyal to a friend.
 The track has been compared to songs such as Foster the People's "Pumped Up Kicks" and Portugal.
 The Man's "Feel It Still" due to the song's chorus featuring a falsetto sung by Joseph.
-"Chlorine" is a song about cleansing your mind from dark thoughts.
+"Chlorine" is a song about “cleansing your mind from dark thoughts.”
 "Smithereens" is a "cute and playful" song about Joseph's love for his wife, Jenna, whom he married in 2015.